 15.1.
 Comparability - geographical

 The accounts are compiled in line with Eurostat guidelines in so far as this is possible.
 They can therefore be considered methodologically sound, and as they are compiled annually in a consistent manner, they are comparable over time.
-A limitation with regard to comparability between countries is that some of the data received from the EPA refers to emissions produced in Ireland (territorial emissions), whereas a record of residential emissions is requested by Eurostat.
+A limitation with regard to comparability between countries is that some of the data received from the EPA on air emissions refers to emissions produced in Ireland (territorial emissions), whereas a record of residential emissions is requested by Eurostat.

 15.1.1.
 Asymmetry for mirror flow statistics - coefficient